johanz043/johanz043/README.md

 However, I excel the most at python and HTML, with the majority of my personal projects using the two.
 I have used the other languages during uni, however cannot share my projects due to academic integrity policies and university regulations.

-# 🎁 Currently Developing
+# 🎁 Under Development
-Igotalotofphotos-v2 website currently under development
+- Igotalotofphotos-v3 website will be developed soon!

 https://johanz043.github.io/igotalotofphotos-v2/